martinberger-ch/oci-monitoring/README.md

 Installs a basic OCI monitoring solution with these components based on Ansible in Oracle Linux 8.
 The setup is tested for

 - OL8 running in ESXi
-- OL8 running in local VmWare
+- OL8 running in local VMware Workstation with NAT

 Installed components by Ansible roles: